Genrei123/Student-Management-System/README.md

 //Installation
 1. Create a dedicated folder for local files to be retrieved and saved.
+2. Create folders named: "Accounts" , "Grades", "Masterlist", "Student" without the quotation
-2. Open the .exe file to run the program
+3. Open the .exe file to run the program

 //How-to-use
 1. Admin